 Participants completed the questionnaire online, with recruitment of participants being conducted via online panel.
 If the participant was under 18 years old, parental consent was attained prior to completion of the survey.
-A total of n=2,537 responses were collected, consisting of n=317 aged 0-17; and n=2,220 aged 18+.
+A total of n=2,537 responses were collected, consisting of n=317 aged 0-17; and n=2,220 aged 18+ (the 'adult' sample.)